Pantone/RAL Converter

 Case 1: Business cards with corporate color

-Your brand uses #1E40AF on web.
+Your brand uses #1E40AF on the web.
 You need the Pantone for printing.

-You need to paint signs with standard safety red.
+You need to paint signs with the European standard safety red.

 Frequently Asked Questions